clydemcqueen/orb_slam3_ros/README.md

 Requires Ubuntu 22.04 and ROS Humble.

+See the [Dockerfile](Dockerfile) for install and build instructions.

 Tested with data from 2 sources:
 * A Gazebo Harmonic simulation with a simulated down-facing camera and a simulated IMU
 * Images taken by a down-facing GoPro Hero2 ~1m above the benthos in the Salish Sea